Block Island: A Complete Guide To Rhode Island’s Holiday Hotspot

 The landscape is comprised of beautiful beaches and a shoreline dotted with castles which make it perfect for visitors looking to unwind and relax.

 This beautiful island, located twelve miles off the coast of Rhode Island, offers a lot of breathtaking sights to explore and we have painstakingly selected the best of the best.

 I hope you enjoy them!

-The Mohegan Bluffs are about 120 feet high and are located on the southeastern corner of Block Island.
+The Mohegan Bluffs is about 120 feet high and are located on the southeastern corner of Block Island.

 A fantastic gift of nature with breathtaking views, this is without a doubt the most beautiful spot on the island.

-It’s an easy walk down the stairs but if you are not in shape if could be a bit tough walking back up.
+It’s an easy walk down the stairs but if you are not in shape it could be a bit tough walking back up.

 A very pretty lighthouse located in a very picturesque place.

 A short walk from Mohegan Bluffs, the Southeast Lighthouse is an architectural gem with a fascinating history.

 There is a food truck that stays there during the day and the lobster rolls are delicious.
 You could also bring your own lunch and have a picnic.

 No trip to Block Island is complete without visiting the 2 picturesque lighthouses.

 The North Lighthouse is located in a beautiful part of the island near Cow Cove and Settlers’ Rock.